lwra4681/IDEA9103-Major-Coding-Assignment/README.md

 - **Play/Pause Button**: Toggle the audio on or off.
 The button updates its label to reflect the current state (either "Play Audio" or "Pause Audio").
 Core Functions:

--**animateOscillationScaled()**- Applies oscillation and scale to selected parts of the dove model, based on the current amplitude of the audio. animateRotation() - Rotates the wings of the dove to simulate graceful, wing-like motion.
+- **animateOscillationScaled()**- Applies oscillation and scale to selected parts of the dove model, based on the current amplitude of the audio. animateRotation() - Rotates the wings of the dove to simulate graceful, wing-like motion.
 - **SoundAnalyzer Class** - Analyzes real-time amplitude data from the audio file, which influences the speed and intensity of the animations.